Read in the 2D wave orthotope files from wavefiles.tar.gz

 This project is meant to help you see that optimization is different (sometimes dramatically so) in every language–what you learned in the last phase was “the basics of optimizing C++,” not “how to optimize.”
 The guiding principles (using efficient algorithms, vectorizing, eliminating unnecessary work, etc.) remain the same, but the method of implementing them varies widely.
 Since you have at least a bit of experience, this phase will be more open-ended than the last.

 Your job is to make WaveSim.jl faster while keeping it correct.
-Specifically, solving 2d-medium-in.wo with it should complete in less than 60 seconds on an m9 node:
+Specifically, solving 2d-medium-in.wo should complete in less than 60 seconds on an m9 node:

 # Read in the 2D wave orthotope files from wavefiles.tar.gz